cjalmeida/gamma-config/docs/built-in-tags.md

 !!! note

-    Jinja2 **is not installed by default**, you should install yourself by running `pip install jinja2` or, more generally adding the `jinja2` extra package dependency.
+    Jinja2 **is not installed by default**, you should install yourself by running `pip install jinja2` or, more generally, adding the `jinja2` extra package dependency.

 ### !ref

-References another entry in the config object, even if it's in another file or overriden by an environment specific entry.
+References another entry in the config object, even if it's in another file or overridden by an environment specific entry.
 If you key has a `.` (dot) or other special characters, you can wrap the key in single-quotes `'`.

 Example: